notthetup/blog/_posts/2007-12-05-is-it-another-bubble.md

 ---
 title: Is it another bubble??
 categories:
- - Web
+ - Tech
 ---

-.. the question which is on everyone's mind these days...
+The question which is on everyone's mind these days.

 I liked [Denise Howell's][0] take on it..